Mathieu-Desrochers/Linux-Notebook/procedures/self-hosting.md

     /dev/sdX0       1.3G  831M  362M  70% /media/xxx
     ...

-Get the one mounted under media, where X is a letter and 0 is a number.
+Note the one mounted under media, where X is a letter and 0 is a number.
-Double check the device size just to make sure.
+Double check the device size to make sure.

 Run the following commands.